Procurement & Contracting

 No one outside of the written delegates may sign contracts involving the University.

-Unfortunately, anyone who does so is acting outside the scope of their employment and could be held personally responsible for any consequences that follow from an unauthorized contract.
+Unfortunately, anyone who does so is acting outside the scope of their employment and may be held personally liable for any consequences, including all costs, that follow from an unauthorized contract.

-For the sake of clarity, the primary person who has been delegated with authority to sign contracts on behalf of the University, without financial limitations, is Kenneth Long, Vice President for Administration & Finance.
+For the sake of clarity, the primary person who has been delegated with authority to sign contracts on behalf of the University, without financial limitations, is Donna Bulzoni, Chief Financial Officer.

 Secondary delegates of Finance and Procurement are outlined in The Delegation of Presidential Authority - Procurement and Contracting contained in this web site.